 - Condrau (1988)

-Some principles on how I work.
+Some principles on how we work.

-People come to therapy because they want help to live a better life.They want things to change but are not quite sure how to make these changes.
+People come to therapy for many reasons.
+We support people to develop a better understanding of themselves and others, address life difficulties and make the changes they want in their lives.They want things to change but are not quite sure how to make these changes.
 They often express themselves as feeling quite "stuck".
-I see symptoms such as an addiction, an eating disorder, depression and anxiety as not merely events to be removed by magic words or medication, but as indicators that the way the person is living their live is unsatisfactory to them.
+We see symptoms such as an addiction, emotional dysregulation, depression and anxiety as not merely events to be removed by magic words or medication, but as indicators that the way the person is living their live is unsatisfactory to them.
 They may lack the skills that could help them live a more fulfilling life; to be able to make healthier choices or to simply lead a less chaotic or dramatic life.

 "The ways we evade and deny reality often form the basis of symptoms.
 Beneath every symptom is an unfaced dilemma.
 Essentially clients come to therapy when their usual evasions and denials are not working as well as they used to and they need a new way of tackling, but feel at a loss to find one".
 Emmy van Deurzen

-I believe people who come to therapy wish to:
+We believe people who come to therapy wish to:

 People who choose to come to therapy are unlikely to know these things by simply being told they are one way or another or just by being reassured.
-They will need to discover all these strange and amazing things by themselves, with my help, so that they can experience and understand them.
+They will need to discover all these strange and amazing things by themselves, with our help, so that they can experience and understand them.
 Existential therapy is a process of uncovering and discovery.

 Our rooms are open from 8:00am Monday - Friday and Saturday mornings 8:00 - 12:00 midday